computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 ```

 Note: you can use `micro_sam` with different models: the original models from Segment Anything and models finetuned for different microscopy segmentation tasks by us.
 For cell or nucleus segmentation you can either use `vit_b` (the original model) or `vit_b_lm` (our model).
 Our `vit_b_lm` model will be better for most segmentation problems in light microscopy but there may be cases where `vit_b` is better, so it makes sense to test both before annotating your data.
-Please refer to [our documentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#finetuned-models) for details on our models.
+Please refer to [our documentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#finetuned-models) for details on the models.

 **If you want to bring your own data for annotation please store it in a similar format to the example data.
 You DO NOT have to provide segmentation masks; we include them here only for reference and they are not needed for annotation with micro_sam.
 Please also precompute the embeddings for your data, see [Precompute Embeddings](#precompute-embeddings) for details.**

 ### 3D EM Segmentation

 You can use the [3D annotation tool](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#annotator-3d) to run interactive segmentation for cells or organelles in volume electron microscopy.
 We have prepared an example dataset for the workshop that you can use.
-It consists of ...
+It consists of a small crop from an EM volume of **Platynereis dumerilii**, from [Hernandez et al.](https://www.cell.com/cell/fulltext/S0092-8674(21)00876-X).
+The volume contains several cells, so you can segment the cells or cellular ultrastructure such as nuclei or mitochondria.

 You can download the data with the script `download_dataset.py`:
 ```bash
 $ python download_datasets.py -i data -d volume_em